figuerom16/zjax/Readme.md

 > ### *Heads up!*
 >
 > Watch out for this quirk of HTTP.
 When a `<script>` tag is added to the DOM for example by a `z-action`, it will be *ignored* by the browser.
-This means that you can't declare ZJAX Actions within a partial for example.
+This means that you can't declare Zjax Actions within a partial for example.
 Of course you can use `z-action` attributes in your partials and these will be parsed just fine.
 But the actual `zjax.action()` function used to *define* the action cannot be called within a `<script>` tag contained in a swap response.

 #### The `$` Action Helper object